Brain-based Vision Impairment (CVI)

 The CVI Range is a reliable and validated assessment tool developed by Dr Christine Roman-Lantzy (2007, 2018) that can be used to describe how children with CVI see, develop appropriate interventions, and monitor progress and improvements in functional vision.

 My primary role is to conduct the CVI Range assessment, determine which phase of CVI the child is currently in, and then work collaboratively with families, therapists and education professionals to implement effective strategies within the child’s daily routines.
 These might be routines in the home, or the child’s day-care or educational setting.
+I also incorporate strategies for orientation and mobility (O&M).

 Some useful websites for further links and information on CVI are: